PauloPortugal/dropwizard-guice-mongodb/README.md

 How to start the DropwizardGuice application
 ---

-1. Run `mvn clean package` to build your application
+1. Run `mvn clean verify` to build your application
 1. Start application with `java -jar target/dropwizard-guice-1.0-SNAPSHOT-uber.jar server target/config.yml`
 1. To check that the application is running enter url `http://localhost:8080`
 1. To interact with the application using Swagger UI endpoints enter url `http://localhost:8080/swagger`